AlshainSC/arch-backend/README.md

 # arch-backend
 Server and database file generation following MVC patterns.

+# VERY IMPORTANT NOTE
+This package as of first initial release only functions for mongo/mongoose/express Probably don't use this just yet, I'm working on it.

 ## TODOS 09.11.22
 > --> CLI user interface.